 Housing Code Enforcement

-To maintain safe and attractive neighborhoods throughout the city, Baltimore Housing's Code Enforcement Division enforces the city's housing, zoning, building and related codes.
+To maintain safe and attractive neighborhoods throughout the city, DHCD's Code Enforcement Division enforces the city's housing, zoning, building and related codes.
 Recently the division was reorganized and restructured to increase efficiency while making it more accessible to Baltimore residents.
 Working together, we are a powerful team, committed to maintaining the appearance and value of Baltimore's neighborhoods.